 - 1 sprig of cilantro, chopped

-- Add onion, tomatoes, pepper and garlic, cover and and simmer until the vegetables are cooked through, adjust water if necessary.
+- Stir in onion, tomatoes, pepper and garlic, cover and and simmer until the vegetables are cooked through, adjust water if necessary.

-- Add the tomato sauce and half a cup of water, simmer over low heat to produce a light sauce.
-Add the cilantro.
+- Add the tomato sauce and 1 cup of water, simmer over low heat to produce a light sauce.
+Season with cilantro and salt to taste.

 - Serve with arroz blanco, a side dish (or salad) and beans.